 In the late 1700s, Alexander Brown emigrated from Ireland to Baltimore with his brothers, his wife, Grace, and their four sons, where he invested his extensive textile knowledge into his first venture: The Irish Linen Warehouse.
 As Brown’s trade routes grew, his markets expanded from linen to cotton, flour, wheat, and tobacco, and Alexander Brown & Sons became America’s first investment bank.
 With the help of his sons, Brown’s business extended to Philadelphia, New York City, and even London.
-Centuries have passed, and Alexander Brown & Sons has since been purchased by a national bank, but the Brown family still owns the building today.
+Although centuries have passed, and Alexander Brown & Sons has since been purchased by a national bank, the Brown family still owns the building today.

 Most notably, Alexander Brown & Sons funded the Baltimore-Ohio Railroad, as well as Baltimore’s first public water system — proving to be instrumental in Baltimore’s booming formative years.